segmentio/segment-docs/src/guides/how-to-guides/best-practices-identify.md

 ---
-title: "What are best practices for identifying users?"
+title: What are best practices for identifying users?
 ---

 This tutorial will help you track newly registered users the right way.
 The process of shifting from an anonymous visitor to an identified user requires some special tracking.